As passionate as I can be about things, I’ve only just begun to connect with the spectrum of emotions I had buried all my life under the stoicism.

 A year or so after my boy had started in Mixed Martial Arts and I too had learned some moves in self-defense, I was strolling past the octagon at the gym when the sparring in there took on a startling light.
 Suddenly, the irrational violence I’d dismissed made every bit of sense and the fluid logic of the moves blew me away in its beauty.
 So this was the art of war.

-I became intrigued by men who put themselves in harm’s way not in some noble cause for the greater good but to test themselves.
-Fascinated with these creatures of discipline – so many of them who I discovered are really nice guys – I went around the last two months asking fighters of all caliber in the Ultimate Fighting Championship, “Why do you fight?”
+I became intrigued by men who put themselves in harm’s way, not for a greater good but to test themselves.
+Fascinated with these creatures of discipline – so many who I discovered are really nice guys – I set out to ask fighters of all caliber in the Ultimate Fighting Championship, “Why do you fight?”
 But it was the questions under the question that pressed me.
 Aren’t you afraid?
 What do you do with that fear?
 What makes you spurn that bed of ease and climb the path of great resistance?
 Are you born different from the rest of us?
-What is the stuff of warriors – are they born or made – and what inner battles are you fighting?
+What is the stuff of warriors – are they born or made?
+What inner battles are you fighting?

-These questions played in my head during a mesmerizing rerun of the epic fight between Dan Henderson and Mauricio “Shogun” Rua in the summer.
+These questions played in my head as I watched a mesmerizing rerun of the epic fight between Dan Henderson and Mauricio “Shogun” Rua.

 A minute and a half into the first round, and blood rains over Shogun’s face.
 He stays bloody to the end.
 By the third round, both he and Hendo have drained their reserve.
 Round Four, they pummel.
 And Hendo looks at the clock.
 An eloquent moment: two hundred pounds of muscle and he wonders when he can stop.